Dealing with your energy supplier

 What if I prefer pre-payment?

 Prepayment meters work on a pay-as-you-go basis.
-You top up a key or a card at a pay-point and then stick it in the meter, which tops up your available credit.
+You top up the meter with a key, a card or via an app, which tops up your available credit.
 Click here for our page on prepayment meters.

 If you want to start paying by direct debit, speak to your supplier about switching to a credit meter.
 This is easier if you have a smart meter.
 If you don’t, you may have to pass a credit check, or may be charged to change the meter.